Karen Johal: Career

 In late 2021, Johal starred in a national Christmas commercial for global retailer TK Maxx.
 The commercial, called "Christmas to the Maxx", was directed by Raine Allen-Miller and aired in the UK/ Europe.

 In Spring 2022, Johal performed at the Sky Comedy Rep festival at the Birmingham Repertory Theatre.
 Sky Comedy Rep is an annual comedy festival, featuring original one-act plays from new playwrights.
 Writers are paired with mentors throughout the research and development stage.
 Past mentors have included Meera Syal, Guz Khan and Sanjeev Bhaskar.
 During the festival Johal was cast in the new play Mismatch written by Ashfaq Gorsi and directed by The Rep's Artistic Director Iqbal Khan.
 The production was performed across two nights in March 2022 and was hosted by Birmingham Comedian, Daren Elliott.

 Later in the year, Johal was cast in the newly commissioned BBC television series Phoenix Rise.
 The show was written and created by Matt Evans and Perrie Balthazar.
 Phoenix Rise follows a diverse group of teenagers who have been excluded from a West Midlands school as they begin their first steps back into education.
 Johal played a recurring role on the series as Noreen Khan.
 Production took place in Coventry and lasted over six months, filming up until the end of 2022.
 Season one launched on BBC iPlayer on 21 March 2023 and on 12 April 2023 it was confirmed a second series would be aired later in the year.
 A third and fourth series has also been commissioned by the BBC.
 In 2024 it was announced that Johal would not be returning for the third season citing scheduling conflicts.

 Whilst working on production for Phoenix Rise, Johal auditioned for the role of Nicole Shelley on the hit Apple TV+ series Ted Lasso.
 The award winning television series starring Jason Sudeikis, Hannah Waddingham and Nick Mohammed, began production on its rumoured final season on 7 March 2022.

 After an initial audition for executive producer Sudeikis and the casting team at Theo Park, Johal won the role.
 Season 3, aired on Apple TV+ on 15 March 2023 and the character of Nicole Shelley was introduced in episode 7 "The Strings That Bind Us".
 Johal played Nicole Shelley, the younger sister of Nathan Shelley, played by Nick Mohammed until the third series ended on 31 May 2023.
-In March 2024 Apple TV+ officially renewed Ted Lasso for a fourth series.
-Filming is expected to begin in Summer 2025, not all cast members have been confirmed, with negotiations currently underway.
+In March 2024 Apple TV+ officially renewed Ted Lasso for a fourth series which aired in August 2026.